torsday/notebook/ops/ldap.md

 bind              | When connection is made to an LDAP server the first operation of the sequence is called a bind.
 The bind operation sends the `dn` of the entry that will be used for authentication and the password (usually contained in the `userPassword` attribute) to be used.
 In the case of an anonymous bind both values will be `NULL`.
 A Bind operation does not allow searching and therefore the DN used for authentication must be the same as the DN which initially created the entry.
 Common Name       | The individual object (person's name; meeting room; recipe name; job title; etc.) for whom/which you are querying.
 DIT               | Directory Information Tree.
 The hierarchy of objects that make up the local directory structure.
 More than one DIT may be supported by an LDAP server.
+Domain Component | This refers to each component of the domain.
+For example `www.google.com` would be written as `DC=www,DC=google,DC=com`
 DN                | Distinguished Name (`dn`), an entry's fully qualified name, unambiguously refers to an entry in the tree.
 It's the concatenation of its `rdn` and its immediate superior's `dn`. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`
 DSA               | Directory System Agent.
 Any DAP or LDAP enabled directory service e.g. an LDAP server.
 DSE               | DSA Specific Entry.
 A control entry in a local directory server.